This page was reviewed under our medical and editorial policy by

 This page was reviewed on November 17, 2021.

-Diagnosing and treating cancer during pregnancy is complicated for many reasons.
+Cancer during pregnancy is rare, with fewer than 1 percent of all cancer diagnoses affecting pregnant women.
+When it does occur, diagnosing and treating cancer during pregnancy is complicated for many reasons.
 While the cancer itself doesn’t usually affect the unborn baby, any testing and treatments need to be done carefully to ensure a safe pregnancy.
 Cancer treatment plans may be adjusted for pregnant women, but some aspects are risky for the fetus, so doctor and patient need to discuss the pros and cons.

 Typically, the earlier in pregnancy cancer treatment begins, the more risks are involved.
 Still, if cancer is suspected, pregnant women shouldn’t hesitate to speak with their doctor as soon as possible to clarify the situation and create a safe treatment plan.

 While cancer during pregnancy isn’t common, it can occur.
-The best way to prevent or catch the cancer early is for patients to pay attention to their body and keep their doctor updated about symptoms.
+The best way to prevent or catch the cancer early is for patients to pay attention to their bodies and keep their doctor updated about symptoms.

 The most common cancer types diagnosed during pregnancy are: